ndujaLabs/genesis-reveal-app/README.md

 When the block is mined this repo will be updated and ready to shuffle the metadata.

+If you are part of the team, or a winner of Goldmine, ARG, etc. to check which are the tokenIDs of your NFTs, search you address in `src/whitelist.json`.

 ### Shuffle the data

 First off, install the dependencies